This year, learn how to do Reiki self-treatment at home and practice Reiki self-healing (even if you’ve never done it before).

 These are all variations of the same thing – a closing of a spiritual session.

-Reiki Healing Techniques: How Were You Taught to Self-Treat?
+Reiki Healing Techniques: How to do Reiki on yourself

 Now that you have the bookends ready, how do you fill the shelf?